studioml/studio/docs/hyperparams.md

 ## Cloud workers
 Waiting till your local machine runs all experiments one after another can be daunting.
 Fortunately, we can outsource the compute to google cloud or Amazon EC2.
-Please refer to [cloud_workers.md](cloud workers) for setup instructions; all the custom hardware configuration options can be applied to the hyperparameter search as well.
+Please refer to [cloud workers](cloud_workers.md) for setup instructions; all the custom hardware configuration options can be applied to the hyperparameter search as well.

     studio-runner --hyperparam=lr=0.01:0.01:0.1 --metric=val_loss:min --cloud=gcloud --num-workers=4 train_mnist_keras.py